jor-/matrix-decomposition/doc/source/functions.rst

 =========

 Several functions are included in this package.
-The most important are summarized here.
+The most important ones are summarized here.

-decompose a matrix
+Decompose a matrix
 ------------------

 .. autofunction:: matrix.decompose